 - Drafting and Negotiating Veterinary Associate Agreements

-- Counseling Dentist on Employment Law Compliance Matters
+- Counseling Veterinarians on Employment Law Compliance Matters

 - Advising Veterinarians on How to Protect Their Trade Secrets and Confidential Information